hashobject/rsa-signer/README.md

 # rsa-signer

-A Clojure library which has only one method that signs string with RSA private key.
+Clojure library which has only one method that signs string with RSA private key.

 Library is heavily inspired by this blog [post](http://nakkaya.com/2012/10/28/public-key-cryptography/) on public key cryptography.